dotnet-script/dotnet-script/README.md

 Console.WriteLine("Hello world");
 ```

+On Windows, you can run **dotnet register script** to achieve a similar behaviour.
+This register dotnet-script in the Windows registry as the tool to process .csx files.

-You can execute your script using **dotnet script** or **dotnet-script**, which allows you to pass arguments to control your script execution more.
+You can pass arguments to control your script execution more.

 ```bash
 foo.csx arg1 arg2 arg3